 I think of my painting practice as an act of faith.
 Brush in hand, I lean into the blank paper, or panel — and listen.
-In the space between fear and joy, the painting emerges—color, texture, shape, image, wax, ink, oil—eventually, a story is revealed—rare and ready—claiming a life of its own.
+In the space between fear and certainty, the painting emerges—color, texture, shape, image, wax, ink, oil—eventually, a story is revealed—rare and ready—claiming a life of its own.

 Here’s my artist CV

 I’ve spent my life searching for a home for my creative spirit.
-I’ve worked professionally as an actor, I’ve made a living as a writer, and I became a glass blower.
+I’ve worked professionally as an actor, I’ve made a living as a writer, and I became a glassblower.
 I guess you could say I’ve been an “emerging” artist for most of my life.
 Not anymore.
 I am a painter.
 Full stop.
 End of story.

-Exhibitions, Galleries & More
+Shows, Exhibitions, Galleries & More

 2024